yetanotherchris/yetanotherchris.dev/_posts/2017-02-01-net-core-continous-integration-gitlab-docker-kubernetes.md

 4. Finally push to the Google Cloud Docker registry.

 One final step you could easily add is performing a `kubectl edit deployments/...` to update the Docker image to the latest tag, but it's not in the YAML build definition file.

+### What does the app do?

+The app has a website, and then a Google Cloud Pub/Sub part that is used for updating data that the website uses periodically.
+The Pub/Sub part is a publisher and a poller-based subscriber.
+I tried using push but Google Cloud had a habit of denial of servicing my endpoint, even with throttling enabled inside Nginx.

+All three bits are Docker containers running as seperate pods inside a Kubernetes cluster.

+### Source

 <script src="https://gist.github.com/yetanotherchris/7be82856f3240776a880d3bf540bf844.js"></script>